toddnobles/record_linkage_gui/user_story.md

 - Bob is a research assistant with no experience coding.
 They've been asked by a professor to check that a set of information was extracted from the images correctly.
 They value an interface that they don't need to work with filepaths or any code.

+- Sarah is a research assistant who only owns a chromebook and can't run scripts locally.
+They've been tasked with checking that a set of information was extracted from images correctly.
+They are a new computer user but excited about getting into research.

+- Oliver is an administrator for a government office.
+They're tasked with identifying most likely matches between their list of unemployment claims and a database of tax returns from last year.
+For this example they have no concerns about data privacy.